N scale layout 32×64

 I’m a retired aerospace engineer with a small N scale layout 32×64.

-I kinda stopped working on the layout a while back as I was doing a lot of sailing and flying, but I sold my homebuilt airplane last summer after 20 years of flying it, and with the pandemic shutdown, the sailing slowed as well.
+I kinda stopped working on the layout a while back as I was doing a lot of sailing and flying, but I sold my homebuilt airplane last summer after 20 years of flying it, and the sailing slowed as well.

 So since I was cooped up, I gravitated back out to the shed and went back to work on the layout.